 I see this is one of the issues between what is now happening in Hong Kong and China.
-Many parts of the basic law are so vague that many Hong Kong is reading it one way, whereas the Chinese are reading it entirely differently.
+Many parts of the basic law are so vague that many Hong Kong people read it one way, whereas the Chinese read it differently.
 This ambiguity has caused the political arrest and other problems.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.

 What Is The Official Language Of Hong Kong?

 The official language of Hong Kong is Chinese and English.
 The residents of Hong Kong are native Cantonese Chinese speakers, so the official language is Cantonese Chinese.
 Many in Hong Kong can also speak Mandarin Chinese; many local Hong Kong residents prefer to speak Cantonese Chinese or English.